citp/privacy-policy-historical/l/li/lik/like.com.md

-> *The following text is extracted and transformed from the like.com privacy policy that was archived on 2007-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071201152656id_/http%3A//www.like.com/privacy.py) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the like.com privacy policy that was archived on 2008-04-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080410205900id_/http%3A//www.like.com/privacy.py) for the most accurate reproduction.*

-# Like Visual Search - Find things by Appearance with our new Likeness technology
+#

 *Effective November 8, 2006